 Between sites in 2010 mode on a 2013 farm and those in 2013 mode on a 2013 farm

-To learn how to work with these restrictions and successfully share services and content between SharePoint 2010 and SharePoint 2013 farms go here: How to upgrade an environment that uses content type syndication (SharePoint Server 2013)
+To learn how to work with these restrictions and successfully share services and content between SharePoint 2010 and SharePoint 2013 farms, see How to upgrade an environment that uses content type syndication (SharePoint Server 2013)